Eleanor Kish

-Eleanor Kish (March 17, 1924 – October 12, 2014), also known as Ely Kish, was a Canadian artist, best known for her paleoart depicting dinosaurs and other prehistoric life.
+Eleanor Kish (March 17, 1924 – October 12, 2014), also known as Ely Kish, was an American-Canadian artist, best known for her paleoart depicting dinosaurs and other prehistoric life.

 Early life and career

 Eleanor Kish was born in Newark, New Jersey on March 17, 1924.
 She was the daughter of the painter, actor, and decorator Eugene Kiss and Teresa Bittman.
 Kish had six siblings, including a brother named Eugene.
 She changed her last name from Kiss to Kish in 1973.

 Kish graduated from the Essex country vocational school in productive art in 1942.
 During World War II, the then 18-year old Kish began working for the Pennsylvania Railroad as a mechanic and then a carpenter.
 While in this job, she was one day a witness to an accident and made a sketch of it for the insurance company.
 Impressed with the quality of her work, the insurance company hired her as an artist and she was sent on trips throughout New Jersey, Pennsylvania, and New York to record details of accidents.

 After the war, Kish began working as an illustrator and freelance artist full-time and traveled around for various jobs.
 In the late 1940s to the early 1950s she attended various art schools.
 For a time she studied fine art under the painters Ejnar Hansen and Julian Ritter in California.
 Her work eventually brought her to Canada and in 1960 she became a Canadian citizen.
 Kish received considerable attention in Canada for her wildlife art.
 Early in her career her artwork was exhibited at a museum in Mexico and at the Cleveland Museum of Art.